Programming-Notes-all-languages/Python-Notes/Procedural Programming/Variables and Simple Data Types/README.md

     </li>
   </ul>
   <li>
     <a>Objects that are <em>immutable</em> cannot have their contents altered after their initializations.
 Immutable objects are like writing in Sharpie; the content that the Sharpie produces cannot be erased and is there forever.
-The only way change the contents of an immutable object is to reinitialize the object with a different value</a>
+The only way to change the contents of an immutable object is to reinitialize the object with a different value</a>
   </li>
   <ul>
     <li>